bristolgolang/machinelearning/README.md

 ## How to partake

 This exercise is available for everyone, however we will be covering explicitly it in the June 2020 Bristol (UK) Go meetup.
+It is recommended to read through the README while exploring the codebase.
+We're aiming towards building the knnclassifier, so read that file at your own discretion.

 Either;
 - clone the repo and implement your own KNN classifier in the classifiers package, you can then make a PR back to into this repo, sharing what you learnt with others (recommended)
 - create your own package and import the harness package

+## Understanding the codebase

-## Understanding the harness package
+### Understanding the harness package

-### The Predictor interface
+#### The Predictor interface

 The biggest concept in the harness package is the `Predictor` interface.
 If you're unfamiliar with go interfaces, [go by example](https://gobyexample.com/interfaces) has simple examples.
-If you prefer podcasts, [go time](https://changelog.com/gotime) has an excellent episode on [interfaces](https://changelog.com/gotime/118)
+If you prefer podcasts, [go time](https://changelog.com/gotime) has an excellent episode on [interfaces](https://changelog.com/gotime/118).
+One of the beautiful things about interfaces in Go is in our example, the harness package and classifier package do not know about eachother, nor need to, simply the calling code needs to ensure the implementation matches the interface.

 ```go
 // Predictor implementations define specific machine learning algorithms